Norway’s new global attraction

 Will the museum remain open to the public throughout the construction period?

-No, the museum will be closed for a certain period of time in order to ensure the progress of the project, as well as the safety of our artefacts.
-It has not yet been clarified when and for how long the museum will be closed.
+No, the museum will be closed from October 1st 2021 in order to ensure the progress of the project, as well as the safety of our artefacts.

 Why should we look forward to the new museum being completed?